wp-plugins/nomorecaptchas/readme.txt

 Registering allows us to create a unique key for your site that will make your NoMoreCaptchas keeps spam bots away and only allows humans through the door.

 = Is NoMoreCaptchas compatible with BuddyPress? =
 Yes.
-We have tested it up to the latest release (BuddyPress 2.1.1) and it is compatible.
+We have tested it up to the latest release (BuddyPress 2.0.1) and it is compatible.

-= Which pages does NoMoreCaptchas protect? = NoMoreCaptchas protects the pages where you would normally place a Captcha code to stop spambots - registration and login forms are automatically protected.
-It also integrates neatly with Contact Form 7 forms so you can put a stop to spam from your contact forms, too.
+= Which pages does NoMoreCaptchas protect? = NoMoreCaptchas prevents spambots from registering or logging in to your site, and as of version 1.2.4, it also protects your contact forms and public comment sections.
+So the login page is protected and, if you use BuddyPress' registration page, that is also protected - and now so are your contact forms.

+In other words, it protects the pages where you would normally place a Captcha code.

 = How do I set up protection for my contact forms? = We have optimized NoMoreCaptchas to work with Contact Form 7, the most widely used contact form plugin.
-All you have to do is place the NoMoreCaptchas code in the same place as your Contact Form 7 shortcode and you're all set.
-We posted the instructions for you here: http://nomorecaptchas.com/configure-contact-form-7.
+All you have to do is place the NoMoreCaptchas code in the same place as your Contact Form 7 shortcode and you're all set.We posted the instructions for you here: http://nomorecaptchas.com/configure-contact-form-7.
+If you use a different contact form plugin, please contact us at support@nomorecaptchas.com and we can help you set it up.

 = How can I tell if NoMoreCaptchas is working? = Seeing NoMoreCaptchas in action is believing, and there's no better place to see it happen than your Dashboard, located at http://nomorecaptchas.com/customer-dashboard/.
 If you have a free version of NoMoreCaptchas, you'll see the last 400 actions.
 If you're one of your subscribers (thanks!) you'll be able to customize your view.